 Weight limit: 300kg total weight including the user and any helper on ramp.

 Trains on the Wairarapa Line have a wheelchair hoist, which staff will operate.
 However, there are rare occasions when Wairarapa Line trains may not have a wheelchair accessible car.

 Weight limit: 364kg total weight including the user and any helper on hoist.

 There is limited capability for wheelchair and mobility devices access.
 The crew will make every effort to ensure wheelchair users can come on board.
 Motorised wheelchairs in particular are very difficult as crew have to lift them on board.
 In most cases top deck access is available as the wheelchair can be wheeled or lifted up the gangway and this allows disembarkation from the top deck on outlying wharves.

 Free mobility scooter hire

-Wellington City Council and TSB bank are providing a free mobility scooter at New World Metro in Wellington Railway Station to help people get around and enjoy Wellington city.
+Wellington City Council and TSB bank provide a free mobility scooter programme at New World Railway Metro in Wellington Railway Station to help people get around and enjoy Wellington city.

 The scooter is safe and easy to use and trained staff are available to show you how to use it.
 Anyone over the age of 18 with limited mobility, from wheelchair users to the elderly, can use it to move around the city.